Essential Tips for Thriving in Sustainable Gardening

 Spring: Starting Strong

-Spring in the USA varies by region; sustainable principles remain constant.
-Start by preparing beds with compost rather than tilling.
+Spring in the USA varies dramatically by region.
+Sustainable principles remain constant.
+Prepare beds with compost rather than tilling.
+Plant cool-season crops like lettuce, peas, and broccoli while soil is still cool.

 Summer: Managing Heat and Water

+Focus on drought-tolerant plants during the hottest months.
 In most US regions, this is the time to maintain established plants efficiently, not start new ones.

 Fall: Extending the Season